Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Introduction

 \section{Introduction}

 The problem of determining an optimal pricing policy for a monopolistic retailer has attracted the attention of many researchers from Economics and Operations Research.
-This interplay between a retailer that dynamically sets up prices and consumers who anticipate future price reductions and/or future prices increases may sometimes lead to surprising equilibria.
+These problems are generally studied in a dynamic game setting in which the players are the single retailer and the consumers.
+At each period, the seller sets a selling price (under pre-announced pricing all prices are set in advance) and buyers decide whether to buy or wait (and potentially buy a product later).
+This interplay between a retailer and consumers may sometimes lead to surprising equilibria.
 Some relevant questions in this topic are: What does the price path look like in an equilibrium?
 How profitable can the retailer be, and what pricing policy should it use?
 Is it possible to compute the optimal pricing policy efficiently?
 In this paper we study the dynamic pricing problem faced by a retailer (a monopolist) who sells storable goods to forward-looking consumers along a finite time horizon.
 Storable goods are goods that can be stored for a long period but then loses all value after its first use.
 Prominent examples of storable goods include non-perishable grocery items and many natural commodities, for example, oil and natural gas.
 A less conspicuous example concerns digital goods.
-Digital goods are durable, but the technology often exists to make them perishable and, thus, convert them into storable goods.\footnote{A firm may wish to reduce the lifespan of a durable good to avoid a Coasian outcome, that is, one where the firm loses all monopoly power.
+Digital goods are durable, but the technology often exists to make them perishable and, thus, convert them into storable goods. \footnote{A firm may wish to reduce the lifespan of a durable good to avoid a Coasian outcome, that is, one where the firm loses all monopoly power.
 Indeed, Amazon has recently been granted a US patent (8,364,595) for a second-hand market in digital goods that restricts the number of times a good can be resold, that is, limits the longevity of the goods.
 Apple has applied for a similar patent (US 20130060616 A1).}